CollinInMySternum/Hobby-Hub/README.md

-## This is the Hobby Hub Development Repository.
+## This is the Hobby Hub Development Repository for CS 3560 at Ohio University

 Hobby Hub is a welcoming online space for hobbyists.
 Content is promoted on popularity and user interests, driven via tags.

+Contributors:

+Collin Blumenauer
+James Sparks

 ## Getting Started